 What are the steps to send money to Liberia?

-You will usually need to complete the following steps when you want to send money to Liberia:
+While money transfer services will often have different registration processes, you will usually need to complete the following steps when you want to send money to Liberia:

 - Sign up for an account.
 Most providers will allow you to sign up for a free account online, but in some cases you will need to visit a branch.
 Input account information, including personal and banking details for yourself and your recipient.